Understanding Heroin Addiction

 - Death by overdose.

+Generally, these initial these initial side effects are what cause drug addiction to heroin.
 How quickly one feels the short-term effects of heroin use and how long they last depend on how pure the drug is and how it is used.
 When a person smokes or injects it, they tend to get addicted more quickly, as smoking and injecting heroin causes it to reach the brain faster.
 The itching, nausea, and vomiting described by some heroin users do not usually last long and occur less frequently as a person uses the drug, so these feelings are not a deterrent to ongoing use in many people.3

-Long Term Effects of Heroin Use
+Risk Factors: Long Term Side Effects

 The long-term effects of heroin use can have many negative physical and behavioral consequences.
 Some of these effects include:1